X-Men Origins: Wolverine: Cast

 A Cajun thief who has the ability to convert the potential energy of any object he touches into kinetic energy, forcing it to explode.
 The size of the object determines the magnitude of the resulting explosion.
 He is also skilled in the use of a staff and happens to be very agile.
 Due to the nature of his power, he displays supernatural durability, being able to take Wolverine's elbow to his face and return to fight moments later.
 When asked about his thoughts on the character, Kitsch had said, "I knew of him, but I didn't know the following he had.
 I'm sure I'm still going to be exposed to that.
 I love the character, I love the powers, and I love what they did with him.
 I didn't know that much, but in my experience, it was a blessing to go in and create my take on him.
 I'm excited for it, to say the least."
+Josh Holloway was initially cast in the role but was dropped after the studio wanted someone ten years younger for the role.
 Chris Hemsworth came close to playing the role, but lost out to Kitsch.